Sweet and Sustainable

 – 35% of the food we eat depends on pollination by bees.

 – A worker bee may visit up to 2,000 flowers per day.

 – Bees can fly roughly five miles, but most foraging occurs within 1.5 miles to save time and energy.

 – A single worker bee produces about 1/12 of a teaspoon of honey.

-Our Wegmans Wild & Raw Honey from family farms near our stores is available companywide, while our Wild-N-Raw Honey from the farm will be available at select Wegmans locations starting in early December.
+Our Wegmans Wild & Raw Honey from family farms near our stores is available companywide, while our Wild-N-Raw Honey from the farm is available seasonally at select Wegmans locations.